The following is a recollection of the early influence of Dalhart Windberg on my art. View the collection of rare prints.

 The first memories I have of Windberg's art were viewing prints of his work from the mid 1970's.
 It's with pleasure, that Hagerman Art is offering a rare opportunity to collect some of Windberg's most valuable prints from this era, many still in their original packaging and in excellent condition!
 Click on the images for an enlarged view.

-This is a very rare find!
-The print is in it's original packaging, unframed and in amazing condition.
-Not bad for being 38 years old!
+A very rare find, still in it's original packaging, unframed and in amazing condition.
+Not bad for being 39 years old!

 I always liked the way Windberg painted his trees!